jacqdanso/cp_homework/README.md

 HW for Computational Physics Course
 Branch : HW2

 The programs in this branch explore the use of basic operations and loops in Python.
+Their output is documented in the form of .png files.

 # Problem 1
 antwidanso_hw2_prob1.py accepts the speed of a spacecraft and outputs the times relative to observers aboard the spacecraft and those on Earth.